 The UltraCOOL probe HCN type is a triple resonance NMR probe optimal for 1H,13C, which is capable of simultaneous decoupling of 2H, 13C, 15N, due to four independent channels.
 This is the most suitable probe for research on proteins, nucleic acids, and metabolome samples.

-Measurement: 1H-15N HSQC 1D
+Experiment: 1H-15N HSQC 1D

-Number of integrations: 4 times
+Number of scans: 4

 Green: UltraCOOL probe HCN type